Boucksom-Zariski and Weyl chambers on irreducible holomorphic symplectic manifolds: Simple Weyl chambers

-We start with the following definition. \begin{defn} We say that the Boucksom-Zariski chambers on $X$ are \textit{numerically determined} if their interior coincide with the simple Weyl chambers. \end{defn}
+\end{ex} We now compare the decomposition of $\mathrm{Big}(X)$ into Boucksom-Zariski chambers with the one into simple Weyl chambers.
+Let us start with the following definition. \begin{defn} We say that the Boucksom-Zariski chambers on $X$ are \textit{numerically determined} if their interior coincides with the simple Weyl chambers. \end{defn}

-Since by Corollary \ref{otobzc} there is a one to one correspondence between the Boucksom-Zariski chambers and the $q_X$-exceptional blocks, from now on we will indicate the Boucksom-Zariski chamber associated to a $q_X$-exceptional block $S$ with $BZ_S$.
-We start with the following relevant result, which tells us that even though the two decompositions can differ, already in dimension $2$ (see the section "Examples" in \cite{Bauer1}), the number of Boucksom-Zariski chambers is always the same to that of simple Weyl chambers (this happens also in the case of surfaces, see Theorem 2.5 in \cite{Hanumanthu}).
+Since by Corollary \ref{otobzc} there is a one-to-one correspondence between the Boucksom-Zariski chambers and the $q_X$-exceptional blocks, from now on we will indicate the Boucksom-Zariski chamber associated to a $q_X$-exceptional block $S$ with $BZ_S$.
+We start with the following relevant result, which tells us that even though the two decompositions can differ, already in dimension $2$ (see \cite[Examples]{Bauer1}), the number of Boucksom-Zariski chambers is always the same to that of simple Weyl chambers (this happens also in the case of surfaces, see Theorem 2.5 in \cite{Hanumanthu}).